Last Updated on 03/04/2026

 - Data analysts use rows to represent different entries in datasets and columns to define attributes such as sales, revenue, and location.

-- In machine learning, rows represent individual observations, while columns store variables used for predictions.
+- In machine learning, rows represent individual observations, and columns store the variables used for prediction.

 2. Use in Modern Digital Education

-- Digital tools like Excel, Google Sheets, and learning management systems (LMS) use rows and columns to structure data efficiently.
+- Digital tools such as Excel, Google Sheets, and learning management systems (LMSs) use rows and columns to efficiently structure data.

-- Online courses and quizzes are often structured using tables to categorize topics and lessons.
+- Online courses and quizzes often use tables to categorize topics and lessons.

 3. Psychological Impact on Learning